0xFireWolf/ThunderboltFirmwareQuery/README.md

 - Build and update the firmware database.
 - Generate a markdown document for the firmware database.

+## >> Builds
+Binary builds are available in the release page. macOS 10.12 or higher is required to run this tool.
+This tool has been tested under macOS Catalina 10.15.3.

 ## >> Usage
 - `ThunderboltFirmwareQuery --query <installer1> <installer2> ...`
     Query the Thunderbolt 3 firmware information from the given installers.